Estimation and inference for the Wasserstein distance between mixing measures in topic models: Introduction

 Our main statistical contribution consists in providing fully data driven inferential tools for the Wasserstein distance between mixing measures, in topic models.
 Optimal estimation of mixing measures in particular mixture models is an area of active interest (see, e.g.,~\cite{Leroux1992,Ngu13,HeiKah18,Chen1995,McLPee00,Ho2020,WuYan20}).
 In parallel, estimation and inference of distances between discrete distributions has begun to receive increasing attention~\cite{HanJiaWei20,Wang2021}.
 This work complements both strands of literature and we provide solutions to the following open problems: \\ (i) Minimax lower bounds for the estimation of the Wasserstein distance between mixing measures in topic models, when both the mixture weights and the mixture components are estimated from the data;\\ (ii) Fully data driven inferential tools for the Wasserstein distance between topic-model based, potentially sparse, mixing measures.

 Our solution to (i) complements recently derived upper bounds on this distance \cite{bing2021likelihood}, thereby confirming that near-minimax optimal estimation of the distance is possible, while the inference problem (ii), for topic models, has not been studied elsewhere, to the best of our knowledge.
-We give below specific details on our results.
+We give below specific necessary background and discuss our contributions, as well as the organization of the paper.